 Learning new things will make you more confident as well as being fun.
 Seek out new experiences and challenge yourself.
 You could either try something completely new or rediscover an old interest.
 Write your bucket list and work out what’s something you’ve always wanted to try and never done!
 Try new recipes, learn a musical instrument, drive somewhere you haven’t been before, or maybe learn another language.
 E korero ki a koe Maori?
 Parlez-vous francais?
 Talar pu islensku?

 Finally, get active and do what you can to move your mood.
 Get off the bus one stop sooner than you need, choose stairs over the lift, have a family dance-off, go swimming, take a long walk on the weekend.
 Exercising makes you feel good so do what you can and move your mood.

-Small steps are better that no-steps.
+Small steps are better than no steps.
 Just do what you can to get started.
 There are loads more tools and tips on the Mental Health website, check it out here.

 We often get asked about mental health and life insurance.
 When you apply for cover we do ask whether you’ve had a mental health or psychological condition including depression, anxiety or stress that required professional advice, treatment or time off work in the last 5 years.
 If you answer yes it doesn’t necessarily mean you will be declined or have a loading (extra premium) applied to your policy but we will probably need more information before we confirm your cover.
 Read our blog here for more information.All blog articles